maymyatnoehtet/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard

-The weather dashboard that will allow the user to see the weather outlook for multiple cities.
+The weather dashboard will allow the user to see the weather outlook for multiple cities.

+Deployment Link:

+Repo Link: